WLQV: WJBK

-The WJBK call letters are no longer used in radio.
-But they were retained on WJBK-TV, now owned by Fox Television Stations and carrying Fox TV shows.
+The WJBK call letters are no longer used in radio; they were retained on WJBK-TV, now owned by Fox Television Stations; the "-TV" suffix was dropped in 1998 as a result.

 WDEE

 At midnight on December 26, 1969, WJBK flipped to a country music format and changed its call sign to WDEE.
 Many joked at the time that the call letters stood for "We've Done Everything Else".
 Former WJBK personality Marc Avery recalled in 1971, when interviewed for the WDRQ program "The History of Detroit Radio", that WJBK had been considering switching to country as far back as the early 1960s.
-At the time, 1340 WEXL was the only full-time country music station in the immediate Detroit market.
+At the time, 1340 WEXL (now WCHB) was the only full-time country music station in the immediate Detroit market.
 WDEE distinguished itself with its slick, contemporary ("countrypolitan") approach to the country format, designed for mass appeal, and was one of the first stations to program country and western music with a Top 40-style presentation.
 The move paid off with frequent top-five showings in the Detroit ratings during the 1970s.

 With only a thousand watts of power, WEXL was unable to compete with 50,000-watt WDEE and left the country format by 1974 for religious programming.
 WDEE's midday show, "The Fem Forum", in which host Tom Dean fielded calls from female listeners sharing their sexual frustrations, was a controversial feature for its time but also quite popular.
 Other personalities on the station during the 1970s included morning mainstay Deano Day, Hank O'Neil, Mike Scott, Dave Williams, Bob Burchett, Ray Otis, Randy Price, Doug Smith, Don Thompson, Jimmy Bare, Rosalee, Paul Allen, Bob Day, Ron Ferris, Dan Dixon and Rick Church.